damn/Fullmoon/README.md

-A domain-specific language for creating games.
+A programming language for game development.

 It is based around the idea to keep the state of a game in one data structure named context/ctx.